Sotirios Patrakis

 Bio

 Sotirios Patrakis details his pathway to involvement with Korean War veterans.
 He comments on his visit to South Korea for a convention commemorating the start of the Korean War and warmly describes his experience with the South Korean people while there.
-He states that this encounter prompted him to become involved with the veterans upon is return to Greece.
+He states that this encounter prompted him to become involved with the veterans upon his return to Greece.
 He shares his thoughts on preserving the memory of Korean War veterans’ service and on educating youth about the war.
 He is proud of all efforts and offers a congratulatory message to the Korean War veterans from Greece for their willingness to serve as well as to the South Korean people for their economic progress since the war.

 Video Clips